-- Daily : I receive daily marketing emails from Zulily and other stores.
+- Daily : I receive daily marketing emails from shops.
 I’m not inclined to unsubscribe I just delete those that don’t interest me.

 I don’t personally believe there is a right answer as in the run up to a sale/event you might drip feed content over a period of days whereas your normal content might be more sporadic.
 I think it really is a case of trial and error seeing what works best for you, your business and most importantly your customers.

 Designing A Newsletter :

 As with any marketing you do your newsletter need to be consistent with your branding, it’s vital to keep this above the fold so instantly customers know it’s you.
 Newsletters need to be straight to the point no waffle avoid long blocks of text.
 Use bullet points, or no more than 5 lines in a section.
 Headings help to draw the eye around the page.
 Use images to make a point and break up text and make it look pretty!